 (Update: The YouTube clip originally embedded in this post is no longer available, but you can watch the entire SNL sketch on NBC’s website.
 Link is HERE; Candy makes her entrance around the 3:44 mark.)

 I did really like Smith’s one big radio hit, though, “Because the Night.”
 And I was always kind of intrigued (and puzzled!) by the bits and pieces about her life that sifted randomly into my consciousness.
 She was good friends with Robert Mapplethorpe.
-She had been in a long-term relationship with actor/playwright Sam Shepard.
+She was in a relationship with actor/playwright Sam Shepard.
 She got married, retired from her music career, and moved to Michigan to raise her kids.
 What an odd mix!

 In his own memoir, The Soundtrack of My Life, Clive Davis (Chief Creative Officer of Sony Music Entertainment and former president of both Columbia Records and Arista Records) recounts his discovery of Smith and the ups and downs of her unusual career.
 I read his book a couple years ago, and two things he said about Smith have stuck with me.